cablelabs/snaps-openstack/doc/source/install/install.md

 ### 2.1 Hardware Requirements

-The current release of SNAPS-Kolla is tested on the following platform.
+The current release of SNAPS-OpenStack is tested on the following platform.

 **Compute Node**